-- Depreciation of fixed assets which is not in accordance with the prevailing regulations; - Employee remuneration expenses which are not actually paid, or are not stated in a labour contract or collective labour agreement; - Staff welfare (including certain benefits provided to family members of staff) exceeding a annual cap of one month's average salary; - Reserves for research and development not in accordance with the prevailing regulations; - Provisions for severance allowance and payments of severance allowance in excess of the prescribed amount per the Labour Code; - Overhead expenses allocated to a PE in Vietnam by the foreign company's head office exceeding the amount under a prescribed revenue-based allocation formula; - Interest on loans corresponding to the portion of charter capital not yet contributed; - Interest on loans from non-economic and non-credit organizations exceeding 1.5 times the interest rate set by the State Bank of Vietnam: - Provisions for stock devaluation, bad debts, financial investment losses, product warranties or construction work which are not in accordance with the prevailing regulations; - Unrealised foreign exchange losses due to the year-end revaluation of foreign currency items other than accounts payable; - Donations except certain donations for education, health care, natural disaster or building charitable homes for the poor; - Administrative penalties, fines, late payment interest; - Contributions to voluntary pension funds and the purchase of voluntary pension for employees exceeding VND 1 million per month per person; - Certain expenses directly related to the issuance, purchase or sale of shares; - Creditable input value added tax, corporate income tax and personal income tax.

-The previous cap on the tax deductibility of advertising and promotion expenses was abolished from 2015

-For certain businesses such as insurance companies, securities trading and lotteries the Ministry of Finance provides specific guidance on deductible expenses for CIT purposes.
+- Depreciation of fixed assets which is not in accordance with the prevailing regulations; - Employee remuneration expenses which are not actually paid, or are not stated in a labour contract or collective labour agreement; - Reserves for research and development not in accordance with the prevailing regulations;

+- Interest on loans corresponding to the portion of charter capital not yet contributed; - Interest on loans from non-economic and non-credit organizations exceeding 1.5 times the interest rate set by the State Bank of Vietnam; - Provisions for stock devaluation, bad debts, financial investment losses, product warranties or construction work which are not in accordance with the prevailing regulations; - Unrealised foreign exchange losses due to the year-end revaluation of foreign currency items other than accounts payable; - Administrative penalties, fines, late payment interest; - Contributions to voluntary pension funds and the purchase of voluntary pension for employees exceeding VND 1 million per month per person; - Certain expenses directly related to the issuance, purchase or sale of shares; - Creditable input value added tax, corporate income tax and personal income tax. - The previous cap on the tax deductibility of advertising and promotion expenses was abolished from 2015 - For certain businesses such as insurance companies, securities trading and lotteries the Ministry of Finance provides specific guidance on deductible expenses for CIT purposes.